Updated March 2019

 If that’s not enough to convince you, here are some more reasons why you should attend a fish fry in the Parma area this season.

 1. Parma is the fish fry capital of the world.
-It’s true, it’s been scientifically proven.
-Anthony Bourdain is actually on his way over to confirm.
-But in the meantime, I can assure you from personal experience.
+It’s true, it’s been scientifically proven but I can also assure you from personal experience.
 After trying to find a fish fry outside of Philly, I discovered they were few and far between and, worse, their idea of a Friday in Lent was serving meatless spaghetti—disturbing.
 Parma’s frys boast ethnic comfort food that’s so scrumptious you won’t even miss the meat.
 Plus, we have a ton of churches, most of which will be serving food, so there are more options within the city than enough Lenten Fridays to try them all!

 2. You don’t have to be Catholic; you just have to be hungry.
 Fish fries are open to the public, so don’t feel weird walking in.
 If you’re really hungry, St. Fancis de Sales is all you can eat!